mautrix/docs/bridges/go/discord/authentication.md

    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
 1. Follow one of the three instructions below.

+**N.B.** Discord may ban users who are too suspicious.
+The bridge shouldn't be too suspicious by default, but if you want to avoid any risk, use a bot account.

 ## QR login
 QR login is more convenient, but requires having the Discord mobile app installed, and may encounter CAPTCHAs which are currently not supported by the